tahoe-lafs/tahoe-lafs/docs/specifications/http-storage-node-protocol.rst

    lease
      state associated with a share informing a storage server of the duration of storage desired by a client

-   share
-     a single unit of client-provided arbitrary data to be stored by a storage server (in practice, one of the outputs of applying ZFEC encoding to some ciphertext with some additional metadata attached)

    bucket
      a group of one or more immutable shares held by a storage server and having a common storage index